microcks/microcks.io/content/documentation/references/artifacts/grpc-conventions.md

 ## Dispatchers

-gRPC service mocks in Microcks supports 3 different types of [dispatcher](/documentation/explanations/dispatching):
+gRPC service mocks in Microcks supports 4 different types of [dispatcher](/documentation/explanations/dispatching):

 * `empty` dispatcher means that Microcks will pick the first available response of operation,
+* [`QUERY_ARGS`](/documentation/explanations/dispatching/#inferred-dispatchers) dispatcher can be inferred automatically at import time.
+It is used for dispatching based on the content of the gRPC Request if this one is made of [Protobuff scalar types](https://protobuf.dev/programming-guides/proto3/#scalar) (string, integer, boolean, float, ...) excepted `bytes`,
 * [`JSON_BODY`](/documentation/explanations/dispatching/#json-body-dispatcher) dispatcher can be used for dispatching based on the content of the complete gRPC Request body translated in JSON,
 * [`SCRIPT`](/documentation/explanations/dispatching/#script-dispatcher) dispatcher can be used for dispatching based on the content of the complete gRPC Request body translated in JSON.

 {{< image src="images/documentation/grpc-dispatch-rule.png" alt="image" zoomable="true" >}}